DenuvoSoftwareSolutions/ping-them-all/README.md

 ## How can I contribute?

-First of all, please report your pings - especially to `cloud` target :)
+First of all, please report your pings - especially to `cloud` target :) - It should take around 5 minutes to complete.

 Secondly, let us know about hosts of other cloud providers we could add.

 If you would like to add some new functionality or improve existing, feel free to create pull request.